Nosto/wiki-docs/features/shopify-markets-v1/technical-details-how-to-use-it.md

 ### Limitations

-1. Only allows upto 5 sub-level variants
+1. Only allows up to 5 sub-level variants
 2. Only allows 1 primary variant
 3. Strict structuring necessary.
 In other words, it's necessary to follow the rules defined in the description of each API parameters.
 4. While providing multiple variant options, it's not possible to pre-configure the option to be selected for sub-level variants.
 The API selects the first option automatically.